kulp/tenyr/README.md

 #### Special instructions

-There is currently one special instruction, written as `illegal` ; it stops program execution in the simulator.
-It is currently not implemented in hardware (use an infinite loop instead, such as `P <- P - 1`).
-Eventually it will be a specific case of a more generic exception mechanism, but for now it is the only "trap" instruction **tenyr** has.
+With the exception of type{0,1,2} instructions with an operation of 4 (which is currently reserved), all 32-bit words decode to a legal operation of type 0, 1, 2, or 3.
+Previously in tenyr's history, there was one special instruction, written as `illegal` and encoded as `0xffffffff`, which stopped program execution in the simulator.
+This value now decodes as the type3 instruction `P -> [-1]`, which is not an illegal operation.
+The word `illegal` is still accepted, but it is now translated into the type3 operation `P <- -1`, which encodes as `0xcfffffff`.
+The simulator halts execution when `P == -1`.

 #### Labels